BryanJacobs/FIDOk/README.md

 ======

-This repository contains an early-stage implementation of a FIDO Platform, implementing the WebAuthN-2 and CTAP2.1 standards ("FIDO2").
-It also includes some CTAP2.2 and WebAuthN-3 functionality.
+This repository contains an early-stage implementation of a FIDO Platform, implementing the WebAuthn-2 and CTAP2.1 standards ("FIDO2").
+It also includes some CTAP2.2 and WebAuthn-3 functionality.

-A FIDO2 Platform sits between an Authenticator and a Relying Party; it runs on a client device (such as a laptop or smartphone) and allows the user to communicate with authenticators.
+A FIDO2 Platform sits between an Authenticator and a Relying Party; it runs on a client device (such as a laptop or smartphone) and allows the user to communicate with Authenticators.

 This software can be linked into an application to add FIDO2 authentication capabilities to that application.
 But it's not an implementation of a Relying Party; this is the